TertiusRoach/development-portfolio_4.00/README.md

 ---

-# Determining Responsibilities

-For demonstration purposes, the `roleName` will represent the user's selected company position, influencing the application's behavior accordingly.
+# Tertius Roach's [Trinity {Apps]

 ## Track a Day

+## Track a Day

-Frustrated with spreadsheets?
-Done with guesswork?
+Frustrated with spreadsheets and done with guesswork?
+Discipline gets rewarded because it benefits all parties.
 Just track your time, and let the numbers speak for themselves.

-> What's your vocation?
-> `.established` & `.freelancing`
+> What's your vocation? - `.established` & `.freelancing`

 ## Log a Ticket

-No one likes filling out tickets, but this makes it so easy, you won’t even think about it.
+No one likes filling out tickets.
+Until we simplify it it for easy validation.
+Making it so easy to become fun over a while.

-> What's your position?
-> `.manager` & `.employee`
+> What's your position? - `.manager` & `.employee`

 ## Find a Link

-Instantly access knowledge bases for all your company's applications through streamlined links.
+Instantly access all base links if the company.
+Applications streamlined like a highway pit stop for links.
+Track the inner workings of the business while streamlining workflows.

-> What's your occupation?
-> `.specialist` & `.technician`
+> What's your occupation? - `.specialist` & `.technician`

+---

 Company Comparisons because it's an interesting thought experiment: The '&' icon looks like a dog scratching its anus.
 `.apple` & `.android`
 `.microsoft` & `.google`
-`.planet-fitness` & `.anytime-fitness`
+`.anytime-fitness` & `.planet-fitness`

 ---